EDCs: The FactsThe endocrine system and endocrine disruptors

 Since the 1930s there has been a huge increase in the global production and use of chemicals in many kinds of consumer products.
 For many decades chemicals could be sold legally without safety data.
 This has gradually changed in recent years.
 In particular it has changed since the creation of the EU’s system for regulating chemicals, known as REACH, which stands for Regulation, Evaluation, Authorisation of Chemicals.

 But the regulation of chemicals is slow and full of loop-holes.
 The EU’s regulatory system is starting to address some of these holes but many chemicals in use still lack safety data.
+Read our brochure for more information on why the REACH regulation needs to be improved.

 Also many chemicals have not yet been tested for endocrine-disrupting effects, and current test methods are not very good at identifying all EDCs.
 The tests often don’t look at the times in an organism’s development when it is particularly sensitive, so some endocrine-disrupting effects may be overlooked.